udayvunnam/xng-breadcrumb/README.md

 - ✅ **Customization**: Customize breadcrumb template to display **icons with label**, **apply text formatting using pipes**, **integrate i18n with ngx-translate**, and more.

-- ✅ **Styling and Seperators**: Easily customize breadcrumb separators and styles to match your application's design
+- ✅ **Styling and Separators**: Easily customize breadcrumb separators and styles to match your application's design

 - ✅ **QueryParams and Fragment**: Preserves params/fragments across navigation.